Kritik-J/chat-app/README.md

 # ChatApp

-This is a ChatApp clone built with React Native, Expo, Node.js, and MongoDB.
+This is a ChatApp built with React Native, Expo, Node.js, and MongoDB.

 ## Installation